bluesky/databroker/docs/source/usage.rst

     catalog[uid].primary.read()

-Our simple scan produced one logical tables ("event stream") named 'primary'.
+Our simple scan produced one logical table ("event stream") named 'primary'.
 In general experiments can produce multiple tables with different time-bases.
 They can be merged into one xarray Dataset like so: